mkuthan/mkuthan.github.io/_posts/2014-05-29-acceptance-testing-using-jbehave-spring-framework-and-maven.md

 ```

 In my setup _JBehave_ plugin will be responsible only for unpacking resources used by tests report.
-I do not use plugin to run stories at all, I found better way to do that.
+I don't use plugin to run stories at all, I found better way to do that.
 It will be described later in the post.

 JBehave plugin configuration in tests module